 Heel pain, sometimes disabling, can occur in the front, back, or bottom of the heel (arch).
-Causes of heel pain may include Heel Spurs, Plantar Fasciitis, or Achilles Tendinitis.

-A bony growth on the underside of the heel bone.
+- Heel Spurs: A bony growth on the underside of the heel bone.
 Heel spurs result from strain on the muscles and ligaments of the foot, by stretching of the long band of tissue that connects the heel and the ball of the foot, and by repeated tearing away of the lining or membrane that covers the heel bone.
 These conditions may result from imbalance when walking, running or jogging, improperly fitted or excessively worn shoes, or obesity.

-Pain at the back of the heel is associated with Achilles tendinitis.
+- Achilles Tendinitis: Pain at the back of the heel is associated with Achilles tendinitis.
 This is caused by inflammation of the Achilles tendon, which runs from behind the ankle to the back of the heel bone.
 It is common among people who run and walk a lot and have tight tendons.

 A podiatrist will diagnosis the cause of heel pain by examining the area and may perform diagnostic X-rays to rule out problems of the bone.